ratiodata-se/camunda-docs-manual/content/update/patch-level.md

 #### Additional Validation for Authorization Resources

-Starting with this patch release, the process engine performs **additional validation on authorization resources during save operations**.
+Starting with this patch release, the process engine performs **additional validation when creating authorizations**.

 A configuration flag `validateReferences` is enabled by default.
 When set to `true`, the engine validates references of authorization resources before persisting them.
 This includes checks for: